 Please note, this article does not provide legal advice.
 I do my best to keep it as up to date as possible, but depending on the timing, some information may have changed.
 Thank you for your understanding and don't hesitate to get in touch if you notice any information that needs to be updated or added. - Mark

-The information in this guide is based on information available as of November 15, 2018.
+The information in this guide is based on information available as of January 28, 2020.
+Feel free to check out the FAA's Getting Started page here as well.

 Federal laws regarding drones used for personal and commercial purposes are under the jurisdiction of the Federal Aviation Administration (FAA).
 These laws cover many things such as prohibited uses, restricted airspace, and privacy regulations.
 The FAA also regulates the need for a pilot certification and the registration of drones with the FAA.